ConduitNetwork/docs/troubleshooting/agent.rst

 When an instance is provisioned and the agent does not install, verify the following for any agent install mode:

-* The |morpheus| appliance_url (Admin -> Settings) is both reachable and resolvable from the provisioned node.
+* The |conduit| appliance_url (Admin -> Settings) is both reachable and resolvable from the provisioned node.
 * The appliance_url begins with to https://, not http://.

 ..
 NOTE:: Be sure to use https:// even when using an ip address for the appliance.

-* Inbound connectivity access to the |morpheus| Appliance from provisioned VM's and container hosts on port 443 (needed for agent communication)
+* Inbound connectivity access to the |conduit| Appliance from provisioned VM's and container hosts on port 443 (needed for agent communication)

-* Private (non-morpheus provided) vm images/templates must have their credentials entered.
+* Private (non-conduit provided) vm images/templates must have their credentials entered.
 These can be entered/edited in the Provisioning - Virtual Images section but clicking the Actions dropdown of an image and selecting Edit.

 ..
 NOTE:: Administrator user is required for Windows agent install.

 * The instance does not have an IP address assigned.
 For scenarios without a dhcp server, static IP information must be entered by selecting the Network Type: Static in the Advanced section during provisioning.
 IP Pools can also be created in the Infrastructure -> Networks -> IP Pools section and added to clouds network sections for IPAM.

 * DNS is not configured and the node cannot resolve the appliance.
-If dns cannot be configure, the ip address of the |morpheus| appliance can be used as the main or cloud appliance.
+If dns cannot be configure, the ip address of the |conduit| appliance can be used as the main or cloud appliance.

 SSH/Winrm
 ^^^^^^^^^